Does the Field Sobriety Test in CA Work?

 What do surprise balance tests performed for the first time at the side of the road have to with sobriety?

 Nothing.
-There are numerous problems with field sobriety testing including, but not limited to, (1) There is no baseline of your ability to do the FSEs when you have zero alcohol in your system.
-(2) The tests are supposed to be standardized, that is the cops are supposed to do them exactly the same every time.
+Field Sobriety tests have numerous problems.
+First, there is no baseline of your ability to do the FSEs when you have zero alcohol in your system.
+Second, the tests are supposed to be standardized, that is the cops are supposed to do them exactly the same every time.
 They rarely do the tests according to how NHTSA says they are supposed to be done.
-(3) The cops are looking for evidence against you.
+Third, the cops are looking for evidence against you.
 The only thing recorded will be what they think you did wrong.
-(4) The tests measure balance, but they take away your means of keeping balanced: feet shoulder width apart, looking at the horizon, and keeping your head level for inner ear balance.
+Finally, the tests measure balance, but they take away your means of keeping balanced: feet shoulder width apart, looking at the horizon, and keeping your head level for inner ear balance.

 The bottom line is: If you are stopped by the cops, and if the cops ask you to perform these exercises, politely decline to do the FSEs UNLESS you have not had anything to drink at all.
 The results can only hurt you.

 A Field Sobriety Test is a very subjective set of divided attention tests.
-(For the record, most DUI Defense Lawyers refer to them as exercises, FSEs not tests).
+I refer to them as exercises, FSEs, not tests.
 The officers will always say they aren’t passing you or failing you, they are ‘looking for CLUES’.
 And the cops will always say you “exhibited all the clues” of intoxication in their field sobriety testing.

 There are two kinds of FSEs: Standard and Non-standard.
 Standard FSEs are those that have been shown to have some correlation to being under the influence in a NHTSA (National Highway Traffic Safety Administration) non-peer reviewed study.* The Standard FSEs are: the Horizontal Gaze Nystagmus (HGN); the Walk and Turn; and the One Leg Stand.